The NCFL Grand National Tournament

 The NCFL sponsors the annual Grand National Tournament on Memorial Day weekend, offering six forensics events and four debate events.

-The National Association of Secondary School Principals has placed this program on the NASSP National Advisory List of Student Contests and Activities for 2018.
+The National Association of Secondary School Principals has placed this program on the NASSP National Advisory List of Student Contests and Activities.

 What are the deadlines?